remind-me-later/TFG-matematicas/md/draft.md

 and based on the CIC.
 We can see Lean as an evolution of Coq, with a more modern syntax, and a more powerful type system, later we will discuss the differences in more detail.

+Leaving HOL aside, all these systems are based on the Curry-Howard isomorphism, a fundamental concept that relates proofs and programs.
+To understand it we must first introduce the basics of type theory.

 ## Type theory